spujadas/departure-python/README.md

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this project are for identification purposes only.
 Use of these names, logos, and brands does not imply endorsement.

-All product names, logos, and brands are property of their respective owners.
-All company, product and service names used in this project are for identification purposes only.
-Use of these names, logos, and brands does not imply endorsement.

 The London Underground (TfL Tube) engine is powered by TfL Open Data.
 Contains OS data © Crown copyright and database rights 2016' and Geomni UK Map data © and database rights [2019].

 The National Rail engine is powered by [National Rail Enquiries](https://www.nationalrail.co.uk/).
 The built-in list of National Rail station codes was derived from https://www.nationalrail.co.uk/stations_destinations/48541.aspx.